violacaroline/applied-iot-airquality/README.md

 #### Raspberry Pi Pico W

+I am using the Raspberry Pi Pico W which is an affordable, wireless-enabled microcontroller board.
+It offers GPIO pins, programmability in C/C++ & MicroPython, and supports various interfaces (ex.
+SPI, 12C, UART).
+It is compact and offer wireless connectivity, power efficiency, and community support (RP2040 Raspberry Pi community) making it a good choice for a wide range of IoT applications, from home automation and sensor monitoring to remote control projects etc.

 ![Pico W](images/pico-w.png)

 #### Breadboard 830 points

+I opted for an 830-point breadboard as a physical base for my project.
+It offers ample space, compatibility and is affordable.
+It accommodates my numerous components and simplifies the circuit connections.

 ![Breadboard 830 points](images/breadboard.png)

 #### Male/Male Jumper Wires

+I work with Male-to-male jumper wires which have connectors at both ends, allowing to establish quick and temporary connections between components on the breadboard or between pins.
+They are versatile, flexible, and simplify circuit building, making them ideal for rapid prototyping, experimenting, and connecting components without soldering or permanent connections.

 ![Male-Male Jumper Wires](images/jumper-wires.png)

 #### 10kohm Resistors

+For the DHT22 sensor a resistor between 4.7-10kohm was recommended for communication between the sensor and microcontroller.
+It sets the default voltage level when the data line is not actively transmitting data and ensures reliable signal transmission and accurate readings.

 ![10kohm Resistors](images/10kohm-resistor.png)

 #### DHT22 Sensor

+I am working with the DHT22 sensor that measures temperature and humidity.
+It provides accurate, reliable readings and is easy to use with microcontrollers making it suitable for applications such as home automation, weather stations, and environmental monitoring.

 ![Dht22 Sensor](images/dht22.png)

 #### MQ135 Sensor (front)

+I am also using the MQ135 sensor that detects various gases, including air quality parameters like CO2, NH3, and harmful substances.
+It can monitor indoor air quality, pollution levels, and gas leakage ensuring safe and healthy living environments.
+It would need to be calibered properly to see real amounts of gases, I merely use it as Yes/No detects some gas.

 ![MQ135 Sensor](images/mq135-front.png)